 New catechists are welcome to join the team.
 If you are interested please attend one of the courses to shadow the team and then register your interest to become fully involved.
-Contact Kate Forrest for more information.
+Contact the parish office for more information.

 The marriage preparation programme was established over 30 years ago.
 It aims to give couples the opportunity to discuss various aspects of married life, both within and outside the sacrament.
 The course aims to prepare couples for the Sacrament of Marriage and also for their life together.